OpenLMIS/openlmis-stockmanagement-validator-extension/README.md

  ```shell
  git clone https://github.com/OpenLMIS/openlmis-example.git
  ```
-3. To assemble the outputs of project and create jar file run `gradle assemble`.
+3. To assemble the outputs of project and create jar file run `docker-compose run builder`.
 4. To be able to use extension module with `openlmis-example` put jar file from `build/libs` to `etc/openlmis/extensions`.
 5. Edit configuration file `extensions.properties` from openlmis-example repository to use your defined extension.
 6. Run `openlmis-example` and go to `http://<yourDockerIPAdress>:8080/extensionPoint` to see